 While “Succession” is a highly dramatized version of how a family business works, there are real-world lessons to learn from the show and the experiences of Waystar Royco and the Roy family.

 In entrepreneurial families, the key issues that drive or limit value creation often are the relationships between the members.
-Amplifying the capacity of families to create value together through stronger relationships is at the heart of the work of the Institute for Family Entrepreneurship (IFE) at Babson College.
+Amplifying the capacity of families to create value together through stronger relationships is at the heart of the work of the Bertarelli Institute for Family Entrepreneurship at Babson College.

 Family entrepreneurship is about amplifying the capacity of families to create value together through stronger family functioning.
 While we can’t do much to help the Roy family, perhaps your family business can benefit from trying some new approaches.
 With the Season 3 finale airing Sunday, here are four lessons entrepreneurial families can learn from “Succession,” along with real-world examples: